sid9102/sid-one-sdk/design.md

 - Inadequate error handling: The API returns a 500 status code instead of a 404 when an entity is not found.
 More detailed error handling and validation would be added in a production SDK.
 - Limited user-facing errors: More informative error messages would be provided to users in a production SDK.
+- Not uploaded to PyPi: given that this SDK is incomplete and useless, I didn't want to waste the Python Foundation's resources on it.
+I have been a big fan of GitHub Packages for this kind of thing but it doesn't explicitly support pip packages.
+Using the repo itself is the next best thing.
+Git tags stand in for release versions with this approach.

 ## Extensibility and Future Work